AdamScott2021/Data-Analyst-Job-Skills-Analysis/README.md

 Driven by my need to become more proficient using SQL for Data Analysis while entering the job market, it's logical to do an analysis on the job market itself!

-The data I used Hails from Luke Barousse (https://www.lukebarousse.com/sql) Which was a data set he compiled that's packed with valuable insights waiting for anyone to stumble upon.
+The data I used comes from Luke Barousse (https://www.lukebarousse.com/sql) Which was a data set he compiled that's packed with valuable insights waiting for anyone to stumble upon.
 The data set includes insights on job titles, salaries, locations, and essential skills required for each position from all around the world!

 ### -- The Questions I Wanted Answers To --